 While the public policy behind anti-bullying and anti-harassment laws is laudable, particularly those laws intended to protect young people, such laws have their critics.
 A cyberbullying law proposed in Indiana in 2013 would have prohibited students from engaging in "juvenile" acts online.
 Civil rights activists opposed the bill because, in their view, it essentially criminalized speech protected by the First Amendment.

 In addition, a minor may be convicted of a crime for an impulsive Facebook comment and will have to deal with having a record well after he has matured enough to understand the ramifications of his action.
-(Though he may be able to eventually seal his juvenile record, the fact that he had one will, much like a posted photo, live on in the ether, discoverable by diligent employers and others.)
 Some critics of the laws point out that such results do more harm than good and amount to criminalizing childish mischief.

 If you're facing criminal or delinquency charges for bullying-related acts, consult a criminal defense lawyer.